TapTrack/TappyWebUsbCommunicatorJs/README.md

-Communicator for using a Noble peripheral to communicate with a TappyBLE device in node.
+Communicator for accessing a Tappy over WebUSB.
+This communicator supports the current FTDI USB serial-based Tappies and also provides experimental support for next-generation Native USB Tappies.

 ## Installation
 NPM